fddemora/fddemora/README.md

 #### A little about me:
 -  I'm Program Analyst at Cognizant Technical Solutions. 🖥
-- I'm studying for the Java OCP 8 certification.
 - I have a diverse knowledge in web development, and some in data analytics, hacking.

 <!--